See how NOVA combines AI vision with cloud and data pipelines to simplify retail automation. Book a demo to see it in action.

 7. Zippin

 Zippin provides a checkout-free retail platform that combines ceiling cameras with shelf sensors to identify products and track transactions automatically.
-The system relies on sensor fusion for item-level accuracy and supports both new builds and retrofit installations in existing retail spaces, kiosks, or stadiums.
+The system relies on sensor fusion for item-level accuracy and supports both new builds and retrofit installations.

-In one real-world example, the Tampa Bay Rays adopted Zippin’s checkout-free solution to address long concession lines at Tropicana Field.
-They converted their busiest bar, Short Stop at Budweiser Porch, into a cashier-less store in three days.
+In one real-world example, the Tampa Bay Rays adopted Zippin’s checkout-free solution to address long concession lines at Tropicana Field, converting their busiest bar into a cashier-less store in three days.

 8. Standard AI